 - outer metropolitan location or non-capital city MMM 1 location

-- rural location
+- regional, rural or remote location

 - Aboriginal and Torres Strait Islander health training post.

 You can meet this requirement by working for 12 months in one of these three locations, or by working in two of the locations for six months each.

 Your preference for a particular training location is taken into account along with the local practice placement policy and the availability of an accredited training facility in that location.